mk12/sicp/notes/text.md

 - The key idea in [](@2.4.3): link specific data operations to multiple representations using generic procedures.
 - We can extend this further to create operations that are generic over different kinds of arguments, not just different representations of the same kind of data.
-- We have seen several different arithmetic packages---primitive numbers, rational numbers, intervals, and complex numbers.
+- We have seen several different arithmetic packages -- primitive numbers, rational numbers, intervals, and complex numbers.
 - We will use data-directed techniques to write procedures that work on all of these data structures.
 - This will require many abstraction barriers.
-- The result will be additive (modular)---easy to add new types.
+- The result will be additive (modular) -- easy to add new types.

 ### 2.5.1: Generic Arithmetic Operations